shuyelin06/Obsidian-Notes/content/Classes/CMSC411/CMSC411.md

 So, we will rename every instruction, and anytime we decode an instruction that will write to a register, we will change the name of the register.
 We store the mapping between architectural / physical registers in a **register allocation table (RAT)**.

 After renaming, we won't have any false dependencies!
 We can use these renamed registers with physical registers at runtime, and select free registers to avoid conflicts.

----
+> More on implementing this later.

 # Dynamic Instruction Scheduling
+To actually create a processor that uses ILP, we need to use **dynamic instruction scheduling**.

+## Theoretical Gains
-To calculate our maximum theoretical instruction level parallelism (ILP), we want to look at
+To calculate our maximum theoretical ILP gain, we want to look at
 $$
 ILP = \text{\# Instructions} / \text{Longest Path}
 $$
-Where the longest path is determined by the number of true dependencies!
+Where the longest path is determined by the number of true dependencies, we cannot remove them.
-> We ignore false dependencies, as we can assume that we've resolved them with other techniques.
+> We can however, ignore false dependencies, as we've (ideally) can assume that we've resolved them with other techniques.

-> [!Example] Example: ILP Calculation
+> [!Example]- Example: ILP Calculation
+> Suppose we have the following 5 instructions.
+>
 > ```bash
 > I1: ADD R10, R2, R3
 > I2: SUB R6, R7, R8